altay-oz/load_patstat/README.md

 postgres=# GRANT ALL PRIVILEGES ON DATABASE patstat to _your_user_name_;

 Then run insert_data_patstat.sh, after few hours to control the number of rows in the patstat database run count_rows_in_patstat.sh

+If you have the legal events  additional CD to insert into tls221 and tls802 tables run insert_legal_events_data_to_patstat.sh